 Defense costs are rarely a big factor to the major insurance companies in 2011

 However, for more complex cases involving death, catastrophic injury, or product liability, defense costs may be an issue.
-These claims often require more skilled counsel than the run of the mill motor tort, and have higher trial costs dues to the array of costly experts required.
+These claims often require more skilled counsel than the run-of-the-mill motor tort and have higher trial costs due to the array of costly experts required.
 In cases like these, defense costs still remain a factor in insurers’ settlement evaluations.
 But even then, because the issue seems to be off the insurance companies’ radar screen, and adjusters are just not trained to focus on it, the idea of costs just does not get much attention.